krzysztofzablocki/Sourcery/README.md

 - _Binary form_

-	Download latest release with prebuilt binary from [release tab](https://github.com/krzysztofzablocki/Sourcery/releases/latest).
-Unzip the archive into desired destination and run `bin/sourcery`
+    Downloadthe  latest release with the prebuilt binary from [release tab](https://github.com/krzysztofzablocki/Sourcery/releases/latest).
+Unzip the archive into the desired destination and run `bin/sourcery`

 - _CocoaPods_

     Add pod 'Sourcery' to your Podfile and run `pod update Sourcery`.
-This will download latest release binary and will put it to your project's CocoaPods path so you will run it with `$PODS_ROOT/Sourcery/bin/sourcery`
+This will download the latest release binary and will put it in your project's CocoaPods path so you will run it with `$PODS_ROOT/Sourcery/bin/sourcery`

 - _Building from source_

-	Download latest release source code from [release tab](https://github.com/krzysztofzablocki/Sourcery/releases/latest) or clone the repository an build Sourcery manually.
+    Download the latest release source code from [the release tab](https://github.com/krzysztofzablocki/Sourcery/releases/latest) or clone the repository and build Sourcery manually.

     - _Building with Swift Package Manager_

         Run `swift build -c release` in the root folder.
-This will create a `.build/release` folder and will put binary there.
+This will create a `.build/release` folder and will put the binary there.
 Move the **whole `.build/release` folder** to your desired destination and run with `path_to_release_folder/sourcery`

         > Note: Swift and JS templates are not supported when building with SPM yet.

     - _Building with Xcode_

         Open `Sourcery.xcworkspace` and build with `Sourcery-Release` scheme.
 This will create `Sourcery.app` in the Derived Data folder.
 You can copy it to your desired destination and run with `path_to_sourcery_app/Sourcery.app/Contents/MacOS/Sourcery`

 ## Documentation